rossta/rossta.github.com/source/blog/2016-10-23-why-i-am-betting-on-elixir.html.md

 serve the needs of a given business (the "job").
 As my professional software experience is largely based on building web applications for startups, I don't wish to speak for systems software, game programmers, or even mobile app developers.
-But on the web, there really a great number of tools that are serving teams well, and it's hard for me to call any of them *the* right tool.
+But on the web, there exist a great number of tools serving teams quite well, and it would difficult for me to call any of them *the* right tool.

-The trouble I have with "right tool for the job" is we tend to focus our arguments on technology features and capabilities, but very rarely does this include factors such as our current constraints or the people involved in as part of the equation.
+The trouble I have with "right tool for the job" is we tend to focus our arguments on technology features and capabilities, but very rarely do we consider factors such as our current constraints or the people involved in as part of the equation.
 The team has 25 years of experience building Node.js web apps?
 We're probably going to be choosing Node.js for our next web app.
 The DevOps team invested months and thousands of dollars in shoring up our